davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 ## Constructing Trust Expressions

 Relying parties send the `trust_expressions` extension to advertise a set of accepted trust anchors. {{privacy-considerations}} discusses which trust anchors to advertise.
 Each trust expression to be sent advertises a subset of some trust store version.
-Relying parties MAY send multiple trust expressions, each referencing a different trust store, if it wishes to communicate a set of trust anchors that span multiple trust stores.
+To communicate a set of trust anchors that span multiple trust stores, relying parties MAY send multiple trust expressions, each referencing a different trust store.

 For each referenced trust store version, the following procedure constructs a trust expression.
 This procedure is expected to be run by the root program, as part of defining new trust store versions and provisioning supported trust anchors in relying parties.